SmartManMa/learnGit/readme.txt

 git is free software under the GPL git is free software under the GPL git is free software under the GPL

+Creating a new branch is quick AND simple